Chaarulatha: Release

 The film was released in Kannada and Tamil version.
 The film was also dubbed in Malayalam and Telugu languages.
 While the Malayalam version was dubbed from Kannada, the Telugu version was dubbed from the Tamil print.
 While the Kannada version received a U/A certificate from the censor board, the Tamil version received a U certificate.
 The film was released on 21 September 2012.
-The satellite rights of the Tamil Version of film were sold to Sun TV.

 Reception

-Charulatha received mixed to positive reviews.
 A critic from The Times of India scored the film at 3.5 out of 5 stars and says "Priyamani for her amazing performance as Chaaru and Latha.
 Skanda shines as a loverboy and artist with excellent dialogue delivery, body language and expressions.
 Ravishankar shines as a tantric practitioner.
 Music by Sundar B Babu is good.
 Cinematography by Paneer Selvam is pleasing to the eyes".
 A critic from The Hindu wrote "Songs or RR, Sundar C. Babu’s music for Charulatha isn’t appealing.
 But the significant solo violin bits are an exception.
-For those who wish to watch the spirits of the dead that don’t frighten you much!".
+For those who wish to watch the spirits of the dead that don’t frighten you much!"
 B S Srivani from Deccan Herald wrote "Kumar’s screenplay manages to create some drama, heightened by Sundar C Babu.
 But the sense of déjà vu refuses to go away.
 The whole ‘lore’ surrounding conjoined twins is left alone, except in a single mention.
 The viewer has to look for inspiration to get spooked.
 But then Chaarulatha has enough to rekindle some of that intrigue".
 A critic from The New Indian Express wrote "Nothing great about Harsha's choreography and Mohan B Kere's art.
 The Verdict : Though the film cannot be labelled a total horror flick, go watch it for Priyamani's stellar performance".
 Srikanth Srinivasa from Rediff.com scored the film at 3 out of 5 stars and says "Debutant Skanda is a good find.
 Sharanya as the mother has a limited role, which could have been expanded given the importance of the subject.
 Panneer Selvam's cinematography is good.
 Chaarulatha is a brilliant film that could have been more emotionally appealing, but watch it for Priya Mani".
 A critic from Sify.com wrote "The saving grace of the film is Priyamani’s twin role as otherwise the script and presentation is shoddy.
 There is more comedy elements thrust into the film than the essentials of a horror film".

-Box office

-The film below average mark at the box office ranging 20% - 35% occupancy on first day collected only ₹ 16.6 million (Both versions).The film under performed during its first weekend grossed ₹ 40 million (Both versions) despite having huge number of theaters.